crts314/EJNotes/chapter2.md

 Iteration is a single execution of the statements in the while block.

-The `for` blocks are also used to define loops in a more compact way like this
+The `for` block is also used to define loop in a more concise way.
+It separates the statements that are part of the control flow from the core statements of the loop.

 ```javascript
 for (intialisationStatement; condition; updateStatement) {